 The scare over infected children’ make-up at Claire’s now has the eye of Congress

-As for youngsters’ cosmetics, Nudelman cautioned parents now not buy merchandise that incorporates talc by any means unless they name and affirm with the corporation that it has strong techniques in the region to save you asbestos contamination.
+As for youngsters’ cosmetics, Nudelman cautioned parents now not to buy merchandise that incorporates talc by any means unless they name and affirm with the corporation that it has strong techniques in the region to save you asbestos contamination.
 “This is a pretty large ask of consumers,” she said.
-Are you a younger circle of relatives considering budgeting, investing, saving for retirement or buying a home?
-We’d be keen to speak to you as a part of a private finance venture we’re working on.
-Email [email protected] to examine extra.
-Get a day by day roundup of the top reads in personal finance introduced for your inbox.
+Are you a younger circle of relatives considering budgeting, investing, saving for retirement, or buying a home?
+We’d be keen to speak to you as a part of a private finance venture we’re working on—email [email protected] to examine extra.
+Get a day-by-day roundup of the top reads in personal finance introduced for your inbox.
 Subscribe to MarketWatch’s free Personal Finance Daily e-newsletter.
 Sign up right here.